nitinhemaraj/OIBSIP1/README.md

+# Oasis Infobyte task #1
-# OIBSIP1
+# IRIS FLOWER CLASSIFICATION

-The project aims to delve into unemployment data using Python programming and data analysis techniques.
-By utilizing this project, we can gain valuable insights into unemployment rates, regional disparities, and potential correlations with other economic indicators.
+This project is a classic machine learning endeavor that aims to classify iris flowers into different species based on their features.
+This project serves as an excellent introduction to machine learning concepts, utilizing the popular Iris dataset to showcase data preprocessing, model training, and evaluation techniques using Python programming.